novuhq/blog/2024/Nov/MCID-186/How_to_Add_Real-Time_Notifications_to_a_React_App.md

     app.listen(PORT, () => console.log( `server running on port ${PORT}` ));
 ```

 The code snippet above utilizes Express to create an SSE endpoint at `/events` .
-The cors middleware is configured to allow cross-origin requests from the specified origin `http://localhost:3000` .
+The CORS middleware is configured to allow cross-origin requests from the specified origin `http://localhost:3000` .

 The `app.get(’/events’, ...)` route handler sets the appropriate headers for SSE communication and establishes a persistent connection with the client.

-A `setInterval()` function is used to send data to the connected clients periodically.
+A `setInterval()` function periodically sends data to the connected clients.
 In this example, a message with a timestamp is sent every 5 seconds.
 The data is formatted as JSON and sent using `res.write()`.

 ## Integrating SSE in a React project